ena-ema-technologies/msdr-16.02.2025/readme.md

 ### Initial skill Assessment task for MERN stack Developer

+Hello
-Hello thank you for your interest to join our team.
-To evaluate your expertise we've designed a task where you'll building a modern, user-friendly eCommerce platform that showcases any kind of products (you prefer) in an engaging way, making it easy for customers to browse, purchase, and stay informed.
+Thank you for your interest to join our team.
+To evaluate your expertise we've designed a task where you'll building a modern eCommerce platform that showcases any kind of products (you prefer) in an engaging way, making it easy for customers to browse, purchase, and stay informed.
 The platform will feature a sleek design, seamless navigation, and secure payment options to ensure a smooth shopping experience.
 Please check further

 # Tech Preference: